hagleitner-schmuck-clemens/stoplight-client-service/docs/API-Guidelines.md

 ### Roadmap
 * 2021-11-03 (Version alpha.01): All relevant endpoints for CWS are described, API design is syntactically correct.
-* 2021-11-10 HAG Developer Review done.
-APIs have been reviewed by developers for feasibility and implementation effort.
-* 2021-11-17 (Version beta.01): Reworked with HAG Developer input.
-CWS starts Rewiew.
+* 2021-11-17 (Version beta.01): Includes outcome of HAG developer review, open design questions resolved, consistent and well documented API.
-* 2021-11-24 (Version rc.01): Release canditate 01.
-Basis for Developers at CWS.
+* 2021-11-24 (Version rc.01): Includes outcome of CWS developer review, basis for starting development at CWS.

 ### Open API design questions
 * GUID AND Int as PK